-The Court hearing on the Debtors' request to reject the CBAs began on April 23, 2012 with the presentation of the Debtors' case and continued during the weeks of May 14 and May 21 with the presentation of the unions' cases and rebuttal evidence from the Debtors.
-The hearing record is now complete and the parties currently expect a decision from the Court by June 22, 2012.
+The Court hearing on the Debtors' request to reject the CBAs began on April 23, 2012 with the presentation of the Debtors' case and concluded the week of May 21 with the presentation of the unions' cases and rebuttal evidence from the Debtors.
+The hearing record is now complete and the parties currently expect a decision from the Court on June 29, 2012.
 Since the filing of its request to reject its CBAs, American has continued to negotiate in good faith with the unions toward consensual agreements.
 To date, these negotiations have resulted in ratified agreements with five of the seven TWU-represented groups (Fleet Service Clerks, Dispatchers, Ground School Instructors, Maintenance Control Technicians, and Simulator Technicians).
-American also agreed to engage in Court-offered mediation with the APA, APFA and TWU, a process that is continuing.
+American also engaged in Court-offered mediation with the APA, APFA and TWU.
 AMR Eagle commenced the Section 1113(c) process with its unions on March 21, 2012, and continues to negotiate toward consensual agreements with ALPA, AFA and TWU.
 The ultimate resolution of American's and AMR Eagle's union negotiations cannot be determined at this time.

 Availability and Utilization of Net Operating Losses.
 The availability and utilization of net operating losses (and utilization of alternative minimum tax credits) after the Debtors' emergence from Chapter 11 is uncertain at this time and will be highly influenced by the composition of the plan of reorganization that is ultimately pursued.
-On January 27, 2012, the Bankruptcy Court issued a Final Order Establishing Notification Procedures for Substantial Claimholders and Equityholders and Approving Restrictions on Certain Transfers of Interests in the Debtors' Estates, which restricts trading in the Company's common stock and claims.
-The order is intended to prevent certain transfers of the Company's common stock and certain other tax attributes currently or on a reorganized basis.
-Any acquisition, disposition, or other transfer of equity or claims on or after November 29, 2011 in violation of the restrictions set forth in the order will be null and void ab initio and/or subject to sanctions as an act in violation of the automatic stay under Sections 105(a) and 362 of the Bankruptcy Code.
-The order applies to (i) "Substantial Equityholders," i.e., persons who are, or as a result of a transaction become, the beneficial owner of unsecured claims in excess of a threshold amount of unsecured claims (initially \$190 million of unsecured claims, but which may be subsequently increased or decreased under certain circumstances in connection with the Debtors' filing of a Chapter 11 plan).
+On January 27, 2012, the Bankruptcy Court entered a Final Order Establishing Notification Procedures for Substantial Claimholders and Equityholders and Approving Restrictions on Certain Transfers of Interests in the Debtors' Estates, which restricts trading in the Company's common stock and claims.
+The order is intended to prevent certain transfers of the Company's common stock and certain transfers of claims against the Debtors that could impair the ability of one or more of the Debtors' estates to use their net operating loss carryovers and certain other tax attributes currently or on a reorganized basis.
+Any acquisition, disposition, or other transfer of equity or claims on or after November 29, 2011 in violation of the restrictions set forth in the order will be null and void ab initio and/or subject to sanctions as an act in violation of a transaction would become, the beneficial owner of approximately 4.5 percent of the outstanding shares of the Company's common stock and (ii) "Substantial Claimholders," i.e., persons who are, or as a result of a transaction become, the beneficial owner of unsecured claims in excess of a threshold amount of unsecured claims (initially \$190 million of unsecured claims, but which may be subsequently increased or decreased under certain circumstances in connection with the Debtors' filing of a Chapter 11 plan).
 In the case of Substantial Equityholders, the order imposes a procedure pursuant to which, under certain circumstances, the claims acquired during the Chapter 11 cases may have to be resold, and certain notifications may be required.